galbachjr/Installing_ART_Testing_BITS_Jobs_Splunk_Project/README.md

 <h2>Description</h2>
 This project demonstrates how I use a Windows 10 VM, Splunk, and Atomic Red Team (ART) T1197 tests.
 It includes:

-- Configuring Windows Security auditing and PowerShell Script Block Logging.
+- Configuring Windows Security Auditing Policies and PowerShell Script Block Logging.

 - Installing and setting up Atomic Red Team safely for BITS Job simulations.